 Cycling is a good form of exercise and can be an alternative to using the car.
-However, people are concerned about safety.
-We need to address this issue and support a range of shorter and local trips.
+However, people are concerned about safety.29 We need to address this issue and support a range of shorter and local trips, as well as continue to work on strategic corridors and networks.

-Key routes: Rosstown Rail Trail, Nepean Highway, South Road, South Drive, Crosbie Road, Deakin Street, Bignell Road, Mackie Road, Thomas Street, McKinnon Road, Riddle Parade, Tucker Road, Koornang Road, Bambra Road, Orrong Road, Inkerman Road.
+Key routes: Rosstown Rail Trail, Nepean Highway, South Road, South Drive, Crosbie Road, Deakin Street, Bignell Road, Mackie Road, Thomas Street, McKinnon Road, Riddle Parade, Tucker Road, Koornang Road, Bambra Road, Orrong Road, Inkerman Road.30

-Potential improvements: bike paths, bike lanes through intersections, minimise car movements across bike lanes, reduce vehicle speeds, improve lighting and visibility, adjust / reallocate road space.
+Potential improvements: bike paths, bike lanes through intersections, minimise car movements across bike lanes, reduce vehicle speeds, improve lighting and visibility, adjust/reallocate road space.

-&lt;sup>25 Glen Eira has relatively low levels of tree canopy cover and is predominantly eight to 12°C hotter than surrounding non-urban area.
-Providing shades is important to support walking, especially among the vulnerable.

-&lt;sup>26 Our survey shows that 47 per cent of people who selected bicycle as their most frequently used mode said exercise and health benefits were behind their choice.
-Not feeling safe is the top reason why people do not cycle more.

-&lt;sup>27 Inkerman Road remains one of Victoria's Strategic Cycle Corridors.
+- 28. Glen Eira has relatively low levels of tree canopy cover and is hotter than the surrounding non-urban area.
+Providing shade is important to support walking, especially among the vulnerable. - 29.
+Our survey shows that 47 per cent of people who selected bicycle as their most frequently used mode said exercise and health benefits were behind their choice.
+Not feeling safe is the top reason why people do not cycle more. - 30.
+Inkerman Road remains one of Victoria's Strategic Cycling Corridors.
 Future options to improve cycle safety and experience will learn from past project development experience and better balance a range of interests.